Scooby-Doo: Live-action films

 A feature-length live-action film version of Scooby-Doo was released by Warner Bros.
 Pictures on June 14, 2002.
 Directed by Raja Gosnell, the film starred Freddie Prinze Jr. as Fred, Sarah Michelle Gellar as Daphne, Matthew Lillard as Shaggy, and Linda Cardellini as Velma.
 Scooby-Doo, voiced by Neil Fanning, was created on-screen by computer-generated special effects.
-Scooby-Doo was a financially successful release, with a domestic box office gross of over US$130 million.
+Scooby-Doo was a financially successful release, with a domestic box office gross of over US$130 million, despite poor reviews from critics.

 A sequel, Scooby-Doo 2: Monsters Unleashed, followed in March 2004 with the same cast and director.
 Scooby-Doo 2 earned US$84 (€55.98) million at the U.S. box office.
 A third film was planned, but later scrapped following Warner Bros.' disappointment at the returns from Scooby-Doo 2.

 In addition, a live-action television film, Scooby-Doo!
 The Mystery Begins, was released on DVD and simultaneously aired on Cartoon Network on September 13, 2009, the 40th anniversary of the series' debut.
 The film starred Nick Palatas as Shaggy, Robbie Amell as Fred, Kate Melton as Daphne, Hayley Kiyoko as Velma, and Frank Welker as the voice of Scooby-Doo.
 A second live-action TV movie, Scooby-Doo!
 Curse of the Lake Monster, retained the same cast and aired on October 16, 2010, and a direct-to-video spin-off Daphne & Velma in 2018.
-The Mystery Begins and Curse of the Lake Monster serve as prequels to the franchise, while Daphne and Velma serves as a spin-off/prequel.
+The Mystery Begins and Curse of the Lake Monster served as a reboot series to the franchise, while Daphne and Velma serves as a spin-off/prequel.